 PayU actively encourages employees to focus on themselves and their inner peace with a series of group meditation sessions, healing sessions and webinars.
 These events are a part of the ongoing Uthrive series.
 While group meditation sessions include aspects such as radiating love and mass healing, healing sessions take participants on a journey inwards promoting self-care and self-healing.

-We at PayU believe that together, we can fulfill our shared vision of an organization where anyone affected by mental illness can get the needed support and quality of care to live a balanced and truly fulfilling life — an organization where no one feels left alone.
+We at PayU believe that together, we can fulfill our shared vision of an organization where anyone struggling with mental health is provided with the needed support, care and understanding to live a balanced and truly fulfilling life — an organization where no one feels left alone.